eolesinski/eolesinski/README.md

 <h1 align="center">Hi there 👋, &nbsp;I'm Ethan</h1>

-My name is Ethan, and I am a graduate of the [University of Nevada, Reno](https://www.unr.edu), where I recieved my Bachelor's of Science in Economics and minor in Mathematics in 2020.
-In 2019, I spent two semesters studying Financial Economics and Machine Learning at [Columbia University](https://www.columbia.edu) as an undergraduate Visiting Student.
+My name is Ethan, and I am currently a MS CS student focusing on software systems and fintech applications.
+Previously, I received my Bachelor's of Science in Economics and Minor in Mathematics from the [University of Nevada, Reno](https://www.unr.edu).
+I also spent a year as an Undergraduate Visiting Student at [Columbia University](https://www.columbia.edu) studying financial economics and computer science.

 During my time at UNR, I was a research assistant in the [Department of Economics](https://www.unr.edu/business/departments-and-disciplines/economics).
 Some fast facts about what I am currently up to: